-One of the best ones is Tia Maria.
-Invented in Jamaica, Tia Maria coffee liqueur has a rich and smooth taste with notes of vanilla and caramel.
+Tia Maria is one of the best ones coffee liqueurs on the market.
+Invented in Jamaica, the coffee liqueur has a rich and smooth taste with notes of vanilla and caramel.
 It's delicious in cocktails and also tastes good on the rocks.

 What is Tia Maria?